sevsec/geoip-map/README.md

 ```

 ## File Format
-Any file that contains IP addresses.
-The application uses regex to pull all IP addresses.
+Any file that contains IP addresses; the application uses regex to pull all IP addresses.
 If an address has already been processed, it will be ignored.
+RFC 1918 addresses are also ignored, but some other non-publicly routable addresses are not.

 ## API Keys
 - **ipinfo.io** requires an API key